-This clumping grass may grow four to six feet tall.
+This clumping grass may grow 4 to 6 feet (1-2 m.) tall.
 It has fine bladed foliage and produces a feathery inflorescence in late summer, which may be deep red or purple.
 The flower plume will persist well into fall and bears glossy red seeds.
-The foliage is bluish-green most of the time and produces a haze of soft color in the landscape.
+The foliage is bluish green most of the time and produces a haze of soft color in the landscape.
 Switchgrass is a perennial plant that has incredible versatility and hardiness, growing well in USDA zones 5 to 9.

 Successful ornamental plants undergo breeding and development to increase desirable characteristics and minimize problems.
 There are several cultivars available:

-- Dallas Blues is the tallest variety at 6 to 8 feet in height and has a blue to purple foliage with seed heads 2 inches long.
+- Dallas Blues is the tallest variety at 6 to 8 feet (around 2 m.) in height and has a blue to purple foliage with seed heads 2 inches (5 cm.) long.

 - Heavy Metal is a rigid plant with metallic blue blades.

-- The smallest of the switchgrass varieties is Shenandoah at a diminutive 2 to 3 feet tall.
+- Shenandoah is the smallest of the switchgrass varieties at a diminutive 2 to 3 feet (61-91 cm.) tall.

-- There are several other cultivars such as Rotstrahlbush and Warrior to consider for your garden.
+- Rotstrahlbush and Warrior are just a couple of several other cultivars to consider for your garden.

 How to Plant Switchgrass